paulhiggs/dvb-i-tools/README.md

 ### Use

-#### URL based validation

 &lt;server&gt;/check gives a basic/primitive UI.
-Enter the URL to your service list and press "Submit" button.
-Await results!
+Enter the URL to your service list or a local filename and press "Submit" button.

-#### File based validation

-&lt;server&gt;/checkFile gives a basic/primitive UI.
-Select the service list file and press "Submit" button.
 Await results!

 ### Installation